 - Phishing: Phishing scams are situations in which an attacker sends a person an email pretending to be from a legitimate individual or organization to trick the person into divulging confidential information, downloading malware, paying a fake invoice, or taking some other action that benefits the attacker.
-Phishing attacks account for more than 80% of all reported security incidents, with nearly $18,000 lost every minute to these types of attacks.[vii]
+Phishing attacks account for 80% or more of all reported security incidents.
 And, unfortunately, phishing emails are becoming increasingly sophisticated as attackers find ways to make them look like legitimate emails from trusted co-workers, suppliers, and partners.

-- DDoS Attacks: In a distributed denial-of-service attack (DDoS attack), the hacker tries to shut down a company’s systems by flooding its network or servers with Internet traffic to overwhelm it with requests for access.
-While this is one of the more rudimentary types of cyberattacks, it can be highly disruptive, shutting down a company’s website and other digital services for days and even weeks.
-A record breaking 10 million DDoS attacks were launched in 2020, a 20% increase over the previous year.[ix]
-DDoS attacks have been made against companies across a wide range of industries including financial services, healthcare, communications, technology, and manufacturing—with one prominent DDoS attack taking down the New Zealand Stock Exchange.
+- DDoS attacks: In a distributed denial-of-service (DDoS) attack, the hacker tries to shut down a company’s systems by flooding its network or servers with Internet traffic to overwhelm it with requests for access.
+While this is one of the more rudimentary types of cyber attacks, it can be highly disruptive, taking down a company’s website and other digital services for days or even weeks.
+DDoS attacks have been made against companies across a wide range of industries including financial services, healthcare, communications, technology, and manufacturing.

-- Supply Chain Attacks: These attacks attempt to compromise one organization in order to reach other companies within the same supply chain.
-By compromising the email account of a vendor, for example, cyber criminals can get the larger company to pay a fake invoice or transfer future invoices to a fraudulent bank account.
-Or by finding a way to compromise all the companies an organization supplies, hackers can disrupt the entire supply chain.
-A high-profile example is the Russian hack of SolarWinds IT management software undertaken to spy on hundreds of government agencies and securities firms.
-The hackers breached SolarWinds by inserting malicious code into software updates of the company’s network-monitoring tool, Orion.
-Customers who then installed an Orion patch had the Russian malware planted in their networks.
-Unfortunately, supply chain attacks are on the rise, with nearly 700 entities affected by this type of cyberattack in 2020.[x]
+- Supply chain attacks: These attacks attempt to compromise one organization in order to reach other companies within the same supply chain.
+By compromising the email account of a vendor, for example, cybercriminals can convince the larger company to pay a fake invoice or transfer future invoices to a fraudulent bank account.
+Or, by finding a way to compromise all the companies an organization supplies, hackers can disrupt the entire supply chain.
+By 2025, 45% of organizations will have experienced attacks on their software supply chains.

-- Evaluate your company’s attack surface and resilience to threats to determine where controls are needed the most.
+- Evaluate the company’s attack surface and resilience to threats to determine where controls are needed the most.

-- Take a centralized cybersecurity approach to ensure you have visibility across the entire organization.
+- Take a centralized cybersecurity approach to ensure visibility across the entire organization.

-- Make sure your cybersecurity posture includes ways to predict and prevent cyberattacks as well as ways to detect and respond to an attack should one occur.
+- Ensure the enterprise’s cybersecurity posture includes methods for predicting and preventing cyber attacks as well as ways to detect and respond to an attack should one occur.

 - Enforce strong password policies that include frequent password changes and the use of complex passwords.